ilizin/pippo-code/README.md

 ## Description

+Follow these markdowns for each problem description

 * [Binary gap](./src/site/BinaryGap.md)
 * [Missing integer](./src/site/MissingInteger.md)
 * [Max counters](./src/site/MaxCounters.md)
 * [Max slice sum](./src/site/MaxSliceSum.md)
 * [Max double slice sum](./src/site/MaxDoubleSliceSum.md)

+In some cases I provide more than one solution, the easy one and the smarter, and the `@Silly` annotation marks the method that implement the easy algorithm.

 ## Installation